 I was reading a number of reviews of the Nokia 9 PureView, and a common denominator is that the in-display fingerprint scanner is horrible, barely working.
 One reviewer said he had to press harder several times to get it to unlock.
 Tom’s Guide calls it a finicky fingerprint reader.

 But again, while many of those reviewers assert that the Nokia 9 PureView has the worst in-display fingerprint experience they have had, they all mention that the technology is not as fast or as consistent as the regular sensors we’ve come to know and love on our phones.

-Whether it is on the Galaxy S10, Nokia 9 PureView, Huawei Mate 20 Pro, Vivo X20 Plus, or OnePlus 6T, in-display fingerprint readers are crap.
+Whether it is on the Galaxy S10, Nokia 9 PureView, Huawei Mate 20 Pro, Vivo X20 Plus, OnePlus 6T, or on Google Pixel 4, in-display fingerprint readers are crap.